Store cupboard essentials list

 Flavour boosters and oils

 - vinegar – balsamic and red wine vinegars.
-Throw in some sherry vinegar or rice wine vinegar too if you can
+Throw in some sherry vinegar or rice wine vinegar too if you can.
+Watch my video where I talk about the types of vinegar I use and how I use them

 - black peppercorns

-- Sea salt – A ‘finishing salt’ like Maldon and a standard grainy cooking sea salt
+- Sea salt – A ‘finishing salt’ like Maldon and a standard fine grain cooking sea salt read about how to use which salt here

 - dried oregano